masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 Seek opportunities to help and support others.
 Listen actively, offer assistance without expecting recognition, and prioritize collaboration over personal glory.

 Understand and love that you are stupid, you know nothing, and that’s okay.
-Shift focus from self-promotion to serving others, recognizing that true greatness comes from humility and service.
+Shift focus from self-promotion to serving others.
+True greatness comes from humility and service.

 > Philippians 2:3- 4 encourages humility and considers others' interests more significant than yours.

 ### 3. Gratitude and Contentment

-Acknowledge and appreciate the blessings in your life, both big and small.
+Acknowledge the blessings in your life, both big and small.
 Gratitude counteracts the sense of entitlement and dissatisfaction that often accompanies ego-driven desires.

 This may sound cliche, but it is timeless advice: `Avoid comparing yourself to others and focus on being content with what you have rather than constantly striving for more.` Know when enough is enough and when to stop.